masteree108/VoTT_video_tag_WIN10/README.md

 `--video` The movie that the user wants to output

-`--excel` The vott export json file
+`--json` The vott export json file

 `-rate`   Vott frame rate